Almond Flour Waffles

 - Combine the ground flax and water in a bowl, whisk together and set aside to thicken.

-- Add the almond flour, tapioca starch, baking powder, and sea salt in a large mixing bowl and mix together.
+- In a mixing bowl, whisk together the almond flour, tapioca starch, baking powder, and salt.

 - Add in all remaining ingredients and whisk together.
 Stir in the flax egg.